chinchay/chinchay.github.io/_posts/2021-03-27-firstpost.md

 ## About this blog
 Here I will post notes about coding, machine learning, and other stuff that might be useful in a dayly work routine or research.

 For example, `ASE` is an amazing python package to work with atom structures.
-To create the narrowest armchair graphene nanoribbon just type:
+To create the narrowest armchair graphene nanoribbon type:

 ```python
 vacuum = 9.0